In this article

 What is a Shared Drive?

-• Users with appropriate permissions can create, move, edit, comment on, view, and delete files, and also change the settings in the drive.
+• Users with appropriate permissions can create, move, edit, comment on, view, delete files, and change settings.

 Key differences between Shared Drive and Google Drive